Dandula/power-docker/README.md

 To enhance the performance of the working environment, comment out services that are not currently in use in the [docker-compose.yml](docker-compose.yml) file.

+### Multiple Versions of PHP
+To use more than one version of PHP in your project at the same time, do the following:
+1. Copy the desired service (`php` or `schedule`) in the [docker-compose.yml](docker-compose.yml).
+2. If needed, create a new PHP configuration file by copying the existing example file into the `images/<service>` folder of the desired service.
+Specify the desired name for the configuration file.
+3. In the configuration of the copied service specify the desired Dockerfile explicitly.
+4. In the `volumes` configuration of the copied service specify the configuration file (the one you have created in step 2 or the one you have already had).
+5. Specify the desired name for the copied service in the [docker-compose.yml](docker-compose.yml) file.

 ### Setup xDebug for PhpStorm
 Please read the [article](https://www.jetbrains.com/help/phpstorm/configuring-xdebug.html#configuring-xdebug-docker) on the JetBrains website.